Texas Rowing Center

 MATT KNIFTON // OWNER

-Matt, himself an avid sculler, purchased the Texas Rowing Center in 2002.
+Matt, an avid rower from Austin, purchased the Texas Rowing Center in 2002.
 As a University of Texas rower in the late 1980’s, Matt worked at the Texas Rowing Center giving lessons and enjoying the wonderful environment at the club.
-“I have always dreamed of owning a rowing club in my hometown,” Matt recalls, “so I jumped at the opportunity in 2002.
+“I have always dreamed of owning a rowing club in Austin,” Matt recalls, “so I jumped at the opportunity in 2002.
 I feel very fortunate to be able to contribute to making Austin a rowing center in this country.”
 Matt attributes the success of the Texas Rowing Center to the teamwork of the club employees.
 “I am constantly complimented on the work of our staff, as well as the friendly and helpful way that they provide customer service.
 That makes me feel good about what we are doing.”
-Matt is also a husband, and father of two beautiful girls, Kate and Sophie.
+Matt is also a husband, and father of two beautiful young women, Kate and Sophie.

 ALVIN CANTU // GENERAL MANAGER